dstlry/dstlr/README.md

 Solr should now be available at [http://localhost:8983/](http://localhost:8983/) for browsing.

-### Indexing into SolrCloud from Anserini
+### Indexing document collections into SolrCloud from Anserini

-Index a document collection with Anserini, and ensure the appropriate Solr [command-line parameters](https://github.com/dstlry/dstlr/blob/master/src/main/scala/io/dstlr/package.scala) for `dstlr` are adjusted if use non-default options.

-Note: Remember to always rebuild the JAR by running `sbt assembly` if any changes are made to [command-line parameters](https://github.com/dstlry/dstlr/blob/master/src/main/scala/io/dstlr/package.scala).

 We'll index [Washington Post collection](https://github.com/castorini/anserini/blob/master/docs/regressions-core18.md) as an example.

 First, create the `core18` collection in Solr:

 ```